 Getting the WordPress SEO Basics Down

-Before you get started, make sure your website is set up for SEO.
-Answering the following 4 questions will help you kick everything into gear.
+Before you start, ensure your website is set up for SEO.
+Answering the following questions will help you kick everything into gear.

 The first thing you need to do is to ensure your website can be indexed by search engines.

 You can think of “index” as another word for database.
-When Google indexes a website, they input that site’s information into its database.
+When Google indexes a website, it stores its information in its database.

-If your website isn’t in their database, users won’t find your website over search.
+If your website isn’t in Google’s index, users won’t find your website over search.
 It’s critical to make sure your site is indexed.

 You can see if your site allows indexing on your WP dashboard.
-Head to Head to Settings » Reading on your dashboard.
+Head to Settings » Reading on your dashboard.

 Uncheck the box next to Search engine visibility to allow indexing.

-If you’re an All In One SEO user, you can speed up the indexing process by using our IndexNow feature.
+You can speed up the indexing process using our IndexNow feature.